A cop's guide to concealment holsters

 It should be obvious that a holster with slots wider than the belt they are worn on will cause the holster to slip and slide around.
 A good gun belt should be between 1¼-inch wide to 1¾-inches.
-Wide belts may be OK for casual wear and out West, but for business attire 1¼ -inch unit may be more appropriate.
-While some manufacturers may offer selected models with 1½-inch slots/loops, if you want to wear a 1¼-inch belt, you'll have to look for adjustable manufactured models, or go the custom route.
+Wide belts may be acceptable for casual wear, but for business attire 1¼ -inch unit may be more appropriate.
+While some manufacturers may offer selected models with 1½-inch slots/loops, if you want to wear a 1¼-inch belt, you'll have to look for adjustable manufactured models or go the custom route.

 High ride holsters are harder to draw from, and unless correctly designed and executed, can allow the grip end of the gun to flop out away from the body.
 Short-barreled guns will have this tendency even with a normal-ride holsters, so good a quality holster is critical with them.

 The cant of a holster refers to how tilted forward from vertical the gun rides when carried in the holster.
-A straight-drop holster has 0-degrees of cant and carries the gun vertically.
-An FBI-cant holster has a cant of between 10- and 20-degrees.
+A straight-drop holster has 0 degrees of cant and carries the gun vertically.
+An FBI-cant holster has a cant of between 10 and 20 degrees.
 Some holsters are severely canted to 30-degrees or even more.
-While more cant aids concealability a bit, the main reason for it is to make the gun 1) comfortable to carry and 2) easy to draw from.
+While more cant aids concealability a bit, the main reason for it is to make the guncomfortable to carry and easy to draw from.

-Many manufacturers turn a man's holster into a "woman's holster" by either adding a wedge between the body and gun to compensate for the hip flare, or by lowering the ride of the holster considerably.
-Both "solutions" severely compromise concealability.
-Obviously, the slimmer and longer-waisted a woman is, the more likely it is that she can use a man's holster satisfactorily-but almost all women find them unsatisfactory to some degree.
+Many manufacturers turn a man's holster into a woman's holster by either adding a wedge between the body and gun to compensate for the hip flare or by lowering the ride of the holster considerably.
+Both of these workarounds severely compromise concealability.
+Obviously, the slimmer and longer-waisted a woman is, the more likely it is that she can use a man's holster satisfactorily, but almost all women find them unsatisfactory to some degree.
 Some custom makers make belt holsters designed around a woman's anatomy, but they generally work only for smaller guns.